How to Build a Gas Fire Pit

 When compared to bulk or bottled propane, a natural gas fire pit costs less to operate but costs more to set up.
-When installing the gas line it is important to remember that the length, width, and pressure of the gas line can affect the flame height.
-Pressure falls over distance, which is why it is so important to verify that your gas lines can supply the additional pressure and volume needed.
-Hooking up a portable propane tank is easier than installing a gas line.
-Propane is also more energy efficient than natural gas and also allows for easy adjustment of gas pressure which controls flame strength.
-That being said, if your home already has a natural gas line serviced by a utility company, then it may make more sense to have a licensed professional connect this to your fire pit.
+When installing the gas line, it is important to remember that the length, width, and pressure of the gas line can affect the flame height.
+Pressure drops across distance, which is why it is so important to verify that your gas lines can supply the additional pressure and volume necessary.
+In part, that’s what makes the alternative so attractive: it’s a lot easier to hook up a portable propane tank than install a new gas line!
+But convenience does have its drawbacks — in this case, staying on top of your propane gas storage.
+If your property already includes a natural gas line serviced by your local utility company, it probably makes more sense in the long run to have a licensed professional connect this to your fire pit.

 Choose the Right Sized Burner

 Physics being what it is, a bigger burner doesn’t always mean bigger flames — after a point, bigger burners actually shorten them!
 From a safety perspective, we strongly recommend choosing a fire pit ring that is 12 inches narrower than the inside diameter of your fire pit.
 Let’s put that into layman’s terms: for example, if the inside diameter is 42 inches wide, you’ll need to use a 30 inch fire pit ring, which guarantees a safe buffer between the heat and your fire pit’s edge.
 Besides that, it helps foster an aesthetically pleasing look!